Getting a bunch of negative user reviews is not automatically a 'review bomb'

 For some, review bombing becomes a game in itself: Often the bombing group coordinates on social media and in forums, sharing images of how low it has pushed the Steam or Metacritic averages, with some individuals making fake accounts to leave multiple reviews.

-A little while after Mediatonic's tweet about being review bombed, Fall Guys' Steam review average flipped back to "mostly positive."
+A little while after Mediatonic's tweet about being review bombed, the Fall Guys Steam review average flipped back to "mostly positive."
 Mediatonic then tweeted that Fall Guys had been "positive-bombed" by sympathetic community members.
 "I didn't know that was a thing?" wrote the developer.

 Wow, you are seriously the best!You've positive-bombed our review score back to Mostly Positive!
 I didn't know that was a thing?Thank you so much for your belief in what we're building here!Hopefully server issues will continue to improve! ♥️ Community of The Year 2020 ♥️ pic.twitter.com/6Cha74fwb4August 4, 2020